-More so than any other genre, mystery readers and writers have the chance to meet others at various meet-ups.
+More so than any other genre, mystery and thriller readers and writers have the chance to meet others at various meet-ups.
 From the large, annual Mystery Writers Conference to the smaller “Love is Murder” convention, find out what’s going on close to you and consider attending, exhibiting, or even applying for a panel.
 To cut costs, consider getting a group of local writers together to jointly sponsor a table.
 While there, don’t shy away from others; make connections and friendships that will improve your writing and your ability to promote.

 Increase your social media presence

 Whether it’s Twitter, Pinterest, blogging, or all of the above, it’s important you have a presence online.
 Readers want to connect with writers and these mediums are an easy (once you get the hang of ’em) way to do so.
 If you’re unsure of what to blog about, consider writing about your top ten favorite mystery novels, why you love a specific author, an exclusive interview with an up-and-coming writer, or what inspired you to become a writer.
 Tweet, pin, and update your fans and followers about what you’re up to.

 The same Sisters in Crime survey mentioned above found that two very important factors influence whether or not a purchase is made: a good cover and the ability to “preview story elements” beforehand.
 For the former, take a look at top-selling novels at popular online retailers and emulate (but don’t copy) the cover design of the one or a few.
 If you’re not handy with programs like InDesign or Photoshop, consider connecting with freelance graphic designers.
 For the latter, include your book in any “see inside”-like programs Amazon, BN.com, and other retailers offer.
 Alternatively, reach out to thriller bloggers and work together to reveal the first chapter or two in full.